saikot-paul/cv-generator/README.md

      - [x] on render, map out the useState correctly such that each comp is given the correct itemKey
      - [x] in formClass make sure that if itemKey doesn't exist then to push the itemKey
      - [x] ensure that add/remove keys work properly
-  - [x] create temporary boilerplate for resume render
+  - ~~[x] create temporary boilerplate for resume render~~
+  - [ ] reformat resume render to fit react-pdf (good thing is that it automatically re-renders anytime there is a state change)
   - [ ] find way to dynamically store user data
      - [x] propagate those changes into the main App.tsx
      - [ ] use the formData and render the resume